Feedback as Competitive Advantage

 Cameron’s work asks us to move from essentially rote learning to a somatic experience involving the pairing of mindfulness of the body with a curious, gentle investigation of what the body may be trying to teach.
 This innovative shift taps into the groundbreaking research of Dr. Peter Levine and Dr. Bessel van der Kolk, among others, to bring modern psychological advances into the arena of feedback improvement.

-When you can expect services
+When can you expect services

-Cameron needs at least 30 days starting from the time you agree to work with him (all paperwork signed) before delivering services.
+Cameron needs at least 60 days starting from the time you agree to work with him (all paperwork signed) before delivering services.
 Beyond that request, he works with organizations whenever is best for them — such as before quarterly and annual performance reviews.
 Cameron provides significant discounts for clients that book recurring feedback services.

 How can we get started?